Santi-P/coralvision/index.md

  This fact might actually be a hard constraint on how well the models can perform.
 Although the authors of the dataset do not provide inter-annotator agreements, similar coral patch classification datasets only show around 80%-90% inter-annotator agreements.
 This gets especially worse when experts are asked to differentiate between algae species such as CCA and turf algae.
 In short, this dataset is hard and might require additional knowledge that is not visually present.
 Human experts are also not that good at differentiating seaweed types.

 ## Further Work

+The first improvement I would do if I were to continue working on this project is to properly balance the dataset in order to determine the exact effects of the CCA confusion.
+It would also be interesting to see if further pre-training the models on texture recognition datasets such [MINC-2500](http://opensurfaces.cs.cornell.edu/publications/minc/) could be helpful.

 Another approach with using this dataset would be to try to cast it into a segmentation problem.
 Perhaps there is a way to use the small number of annotations given in order to generate rough masks over the images.
 This may be useful for obtaining high-quality statistics about coral coverage.
 Or maybe the segmentations could be trained in a semi-supervised manner where only a small number of pixel are labeled according to class.